commercialhaskell/stack/doc/azure_ci.md

   `stack.yaml` files if necessary.
 Don't be surprised if it doesn't work the first time around.
 See the multiple GHC section below for more information.

 Each of these configurations is ready to be used immediately.
-Steps to make them works:
+Steps to make them work:
 * For simple Azure configuration, copy-paste the [azure-simple](https://raw.githubusercontent.com/commercialhaskell/stack/stable/doc/.azure/azure-simple.yml) file into `azure-pipelines.yml` in the root of your repository.